Avre/versus-viewers/README.md

 # versus-viewers
-Twitch chat bot for managing viewer player queues Works in multiple channels at once with separate queue objects.
+Twitch chat bot for managing viewer player queues.

+Works in multiple channels at once with separate queue objects.